PlummersSoftwareLLC/Primes/PrimeAmd64/solution_1/README.md

 This submission is written in machine language (amd64) in the style of my video series "Handmade Linux x86 executables."
 (https://www.youtube.com/playlist?list=PLZCIHSjpQ12woLj0sjsnqDH8yVuXwTy3p).

-When I open the source files dacvs1.dmp and dacvs8.dmp in vi (really vim) on my Ubuntu system, the text editor provides "syntax highlighting" by graying out the comments.
+When I open a source file (dacvs1.dmp or dacvs8.dmp) in vi (really vim) on my Ubuntu system, the text editor provides "syntax highlighting" by graying out the comments.
 This requires no special configuration.

 ## Run instructions